aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/loading-saving-and-converting/how-to-convert-a-visio-diagram/_index.md

 ![todo:image_alt_text](http://i.imgur.com/WOV36ek.png)
 ### **Exporting to Image File Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ExportToImage-ExportToImage.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ExportToImage-ExportToImage.java" >}}

 It is also possible to save a particular page to image, instead of the entire document:

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ExportPageToImage-ExportPageToImage.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-ExportPageToImage-ExportPageToImage.java" >}}
 ## **Exporting to XPS**
 This article explains how to export a Microsoft Visio diagram to XPS using [Aspose.Diagram for Java](https://products.aspose.com/diagram/java) API.
 Use the [Diagram](https://apireference.aspose.com/diagram/java/com.aspose.diagram/diagram) class' constructor to read the diagram files and the Save method to export the diagram to any supported image format.